flatironinstitute/CaImAn/docs/source/CaImAn_features_and_references.rst

    -  Can be run also in online mode (i.e. one frame at a time)
    -  Corrects for non-rigid artifacts due to raster scanning or non-uniform brain motion
-   -  FFTs can be computed on GPUs (experimental).
-Requires pycuda and skcuda to be installed.
 |
 -  **Source extraction**